Swimsuit: Pre-20th century

 The Bath Corporation official bathing dress code of 1737 prescribed, for women:

 No Female person shall at any time hereafter go into a Bath or Baths within this City by day or by night without a decent Shift on their bodies.

 The Expedition of Humphry Clinker was published in 1771 and its description of ladies' bathing costume is different from that of Celia Fiennes a hundred years earlier:

 The ladies wear jackets and petticoats of brown linen, with chip hats, in which they fix their handkerchiefs to wipe the sweat from their faces; but, truly, whether it is owing to the steam that surrounds them, or the heat of the water, or the nature of the dress, or to all these causes together, they look so flushed, and so frightful, that I always turn my eyes another way.

 Penelope Byrde points out that Smollett's description may not be accurate, for he describes a two-piece costume, not the one piece shift or smock that most people describe and is depicted in contemporary prints.
 His description does, however, tally with Elizabeth Grant's description of the guide's costume at Ramsgate in 1811.
 The only difference is in the fabric the costumes are made of.
 Flannel, however, was a common fabric for sea bathing costumes as many believed the warmer fabric was necessary in cold water.

 In the 18th century women wore "bathing gowns" in the water; these were long dresses of fabrics that would not become transparent when wet, with weights sewn into the hems so that they would not rise up in the water.
 The men's swim suit, a rather form-fitting wool garment with long sleeves and legs similar to long underwear, was developed and would change little for a century.

 In the 19th century, the woman's double suit was common, comprising a gown from shoulder to knees plus a set of trousers with leggings going down to the ankles.

 In the Victorian era, popular beach resorts were commonly equipped with bathing machines designed to avoid the exposure of people in swimsuits, especially to people of the opposite sex.

 In the United States, beauty pageants of women in bathing costumes became popular from the 1880s.
 However, such events were not regarded as respectable.
-Beauty contests became more respectable with the first modern "Miss America" contest held in 1921, though less respectable beauty contests continued to be held.
+Beauty contests became more respectable with the first modern Miss America contest held in 1921, though less respectable beauty contests continued to be held.
+Miss America ended its swimsuit competition in 2018.